sdonovan001/ml-linear-regression/README.md

-# TF / Keras ML Linear Regression Example
+# ML Linear Regression Example
 ---
 ## Overview
 This repo will walk you through training and serving a Linear Regression ML model using Tensorflow and Keras.
 TensorFlow is a widely used, open-source machine learning framework developed by Google.
 It is primarily used for training and deploying neural networks.
 Tensorflow offers a flexible and scalable platform for building and running machine learning models.
 Keras is a high-level, user-friendly API for building and training deep learning models.
 It was initially developed as an independent library but is now tightly integrated into TensorFlow as its official high-level API.
 Keras simplifies the process of working with neural networks, making it easier to define, train, and evaluate models.